OpenMPT/openmpt/doc/contributing.md

 [OpenMPT style guide](openmpt_styleguide.md) and [libopenmpt style guide](libopenmpt_styleguide.md).

+We will not accept any contribution fully or partially developed by or assisted by the use of LLMs or other forms of AI.

 ### Contributing via GitHub

 As OpenMPT is developed in a Subversion repository and the GitHub repository is